richardbatty/good-technology-project/.research/problem_list.md

 ## Financial services for the worlds’ poorest

 ### The problem
 The poorest people in the world (those on around $2 a day or less) mainly use cash and this is costly for them to handle.
-Their poverty and lack of bank accounts makes it diffiuclt for them to access financial services to handle shocks, exploit opportunities, and manage risk.
+Their poverty and lack of bank accounts makes it difficult for them to access financial services to help them handle shocks, exploit opportunities, and manage risk.

 ### Why this is plausibly high impact

-Scale: [In 2012, 12.7 percent of the world’s population lived at or below $1.90 a day](http://www.worldbank.org/en/topic/poverty/overview).
-Because these people are so poor, helping them even a little can have a very large impact on their lives.
+* Scale: [In 2012, 12.7 percent of the world’s population lived at or below $1.90 a day](http://www.worldbank.org/en/topic/poverty/overview).
+Because these people are so poor, helping them achieve even a small boost to their ability to buy what they need can have a very large impact on their lives.
-Neglectedness: Global poverty is neglected compared to many developed-world causes.
-However, there is already a lot of work going into financial inclusion, including the Gates Foundation and many private companies.
+* Neglectedness: Global poverty is neglected compared to many developed-world causes.
+However, there is already a lot of work going into financial inclusion, including the [funding from the Gates Foundation](http://www.gatesfoundation.org/What-We-Do/Global-Development/Financial-Services-for-the-Poor) and [many](https://www.sendwave.com) [private](https://branch.co/) [companies](http://www.safaricom.co.ke/personal/m-pesa/do-more-with-m-pesa/m-shwari).
-Tractabilty: Recently become much more tractable, because of the rise of mobile money.
+* Tractabilty: Because of the rise of mobile money this has become more tractable.

 ### Projects to address this